Zekepeke/sevrer-for-clariti/README.md

 # sevrer-for-clariti

-This is for a supabase backend
+This is for a supabase backend for another project

 # from server directory
 python3 -m venv .venv